- Admission Criteria

 - Accept offer of admission according to Graduate School instructions (provided in Graduate School admission letter).

 - Have an official and unopened transcript sent to:

 Attn: Graduate Admissions

 Room 0130 Mitchell Building

 - Complete Maryland In-State Tuition form, if applicable.

-- Immunization records (if admitted, the records must be received prior to enrollment.)
+- Provide immunization records (must be received prior to enrollment).

-The Student Services Office maintains applications until they are evaluated for admission or the application deadline for the requested semester has passed.
-To be considered for a subsequent semester, the applicant must notify the Student Services Office in writing PRIOR to the beginning of the original entry semester.
+If a student is granted admission, and then wishes instead to begin the program the following academic year, the applicant must notify the Student Services Office in writing PRIOR to the beginning of the original entry semester.
 Otherwise, the application will be withdrawn.
 An applicant wishing to be considered after the application has been withdrawn must again pay the required Graduate School application fee and reapply to both the Graduate School and the College of Information Studies.
 The new application will be considered on the basis of admission standards existing at the time of reapplication.

 For more information, please contact the Student Services Office of the College of Information Studies at email@example.com.